spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-documentation/markdown-syntax.md

     link: docs/scos/user/intro-to-spryker/contribute-to-documentation/style-formatting-general-rules.html
 ---

 We use Markdown to write the Spryker documentation.
-This document contains Markdown syntax of the page elements used on the Spryker documentation website, specifically:
+This document contains the Markdown syntax of the page elements used on the Spryker documentation website, specifically:

 - Documentation-specific Markdown elements
 - HTML syntax that is used where Markdown is insufficient for our documentation website